Cats in the City | TANDEM Cat® clinical case and authority library

 Transitional Stress Anorexia in Cats

-Documents how boarding-related anorexia can be identified early and reversed through trauma-informed feeding and hydration support.
+Explains how reduced intake during transition can be identified early and addressed through tiered, trauma-informed feeding, hydration assessment, and escalation.

 Blood glucose and insulin titration chart from diabetic boarding protocol